hhkalsi/Rack_Tracer/README.md

 * The file for accessing the critical section(Locktest.txt) should be present on the server.

 ## COMPATIBILITY
 Version 1.0 has been developed using Python and JSON.
-It is tested on Arista's switches that support eapi. but should work on any system supporting Python 2.6 or later.
-Please reach out to support@aristanetworks.com for assistance if needed.
+It is tested on Arista's switches that support json.

 ## LIMITATIONS